apache/tvm/docs/langref/relay/expressions.rst

 If-Then-Else
 ~~~~~~~~~~~~

-Relay has a simple if/then/else expression which allows programs to branch
+Relay has a simple if-then-else expression which allows programs to branch
-on a single control value which must be of type :code:`bool`, i.e a zero-rank
+on a single value of type :code:`bool`, i.e a zero-rank
 tensor of booleans (:code:`Tensor[(), bool]`).

 .. code-block:: python